Lolita

-Lolita is a 1955 novel written by Russian and American novelist Vladimir Nabokov.
-The protagonist and narrator is a French literature professor who moves to New England and writes under the pseudonym Humbert Humbert.
-He details his obsession and victimization of a 12-year-old girl, Dolores Haze, whom he describes as a "nymphet".
-Humbert kidnaps and sexually abuses Dolores after becoming her stepfather.
+Lolita is a 1955 novel written by the Russian and American novelist Vladimir Nabokov.
+The protagonist and unreliable narrator is a French literature professor who moves to New England and writes under the pseudonym Humbert Humbert.
+He details his obsession with and victimization of a 12-year-old girl, Dolores Haze, whom he describes as a "nymphet".
+Humbert becomes sexually obsessed with Dolores after becoming her stepfather, and romanticizes his obsession.
 Privately, he calls her "Lolita", the Spanish diminutive for Dolores.
 The novel was written in English, but fear of censorship in the U.S. (where Nabokov lived) and Britain led to it being first published in Paris, France, in 1955 by Olympia Press.

-The book has received critical acclaim regardless of the controversy it caused with the public.
+The book has received critical acclaim in spite of the controversy it caused with the public.
 It has been included in many lists of best books, such as Times List of the 100 Best Novels, Le Mondes 100 Books of the Century, Bokklubben World Library, Modern Library's 100 Best Novels, and The Big Read.
 The novel has been twice adapted into film: first in 1962 by Stanley Kubrick, and later in 1997 by Adrian Lyne.
 It has also been adapted several times for the stage.